matthewberryhill/shale-tasks-api/README.md

 ## Details

 This project is deployed on GKE with a MongoDB data layer as a 3 node stateful set.
-There is a TLS reverse proxy in place, however, the let's encrypt token isn't quite working correctly that may or may not be an error in the proxy's deployment.
+There is a TLS reverse proxy in place, however, the let's encrypt token isn't quite working correctly.
+That may or may not be an error in the proxy's deployment.
 A postman library has been added to hit the endpoints, but one must turn off the `SSL certificate verification` setting to make it work in its current state.
 All repos regarding the project can be found [here](https://github.com/matthewberryhill).
-Both the proxy service and the tasks-api service are scaled to 3 nodes on the cluster.
+The tasks service is scaled to 3 nodes on the cluster.

 [Project Management](https://github.com/orgs/matthewberryhill/projects/1)